Hormusjee Naorojee Mody: Commemoration

 A bronze bust of Sir Hormusjee N. Mody was presented by the Incorporated Trustees of the Zoroastrian Charity Funds of Hong Kong, Canton and Macao to commemorate the 90th Anniversary of the University.
 It resides on the main staircase of the main building.

-Every year on founder's day, the Parsi community of Hong Kong visit the Hong Kong University along with university students and officials to remember him.
-A small prayer is said by a Parsi Zoroastrian priest in front of bust of Sir Hormusjee N. Mody.
+Every year on Founder's Day, the Parsi community of Hong Kong visits Hong Kong University along with university students and officials to remember him.
+A small prayer is said by a Parsi Zoroastrian priest in front of a bust of Sir Hormusjee N. Mody.

-Every year Mody Handicap race is run in his honour by the Hong Kong Jockey Club.
+Every year, the Mody Handicap race is run in his honour by the Hong Kong Jockey Club.